-With a focus on critical social justice issues, these projects express UCT's commitment to harnessing our expertise to bring about change.
-Such efforts are based on strategic partnerships that engage with communities, that advocate for improved policy, and that prepare students as socially responsive citizens.
+With a focus on social justice issues, these projects show UCT's commitment to bringing about change.
+Based on strategic partnerships with communities, this work advocates for improved policy and prepares students as socially responsive citizens.

 (Fundraising needs: scholarships and chair)

 Improvements in governance and accountability, economic policy, and international economic circumstances have led to more consistent growth in recent years than at any previous time in modern African history.
 In order to sustain and expand on this growth, we must meet the urgent need to train highly skilled individuals to serve as senior officials in government and government agencies.

 The Graduate School of Development Policy and Practice (GSDPP) trains senior officials in government service in Africa and other African countries, as well as preparing top graduates for public-sector leadership.
 The school offers an MPhil in Development Policy and Practice, and short courses that provide training for senior officials and elected office bearers.

 Your investment in the work carried out by the GSDPP will contribute towards Africa's key development goals, through the nurturing of highly skilled leaders.